 A lot of midwifery and obstetric learning resources focus on how to manage particular complications or problems.
 I prefer to avoid the situation in the first place, if at all possible.
 Although in some cases shoulder dystocia is unavoidable, there are a number of ways to reduce the chance of it occuring:

 When women are able to birth instinctively without direction or intervention they are capable of amazing things.
 I have seen some bizarre birth positions and movements that made perfect sense once the baby emerged.
 And in the case of a stuck shoulder, instinctive pelvic movements can release the baby without drama.
+The first step in risk management is to promote and support instinct and physiology. (see this post)

 The baby needs time to get into the best position to move through his/her mother’s pelvis.
 When we try to hurry birth, the baby may be unable to make these adjustments.
 Directed pushing can force the baby into the pelvis without allowing time for subtle adjustments to happen.
+Syntocinon (pitocin) induced contractions can do the same.
 And I am also convinced (but have no research to back me up) that pulling babies out can wedge their shoulders against the pelvis.
-Waiting for a contraction when the head is out can feel like forever (could be 5+ minutes), and it’s tempting to tell the mother to push or pull the baby’s head.
+Waiting for a contraction when the head is out can feel like forever (could be 5+ minutes), and it is tempting to tell the mother to push or pull the baby’s head.
 But, the baby may be using this time to make the adjustments necessary for the shoulders to birth.
 As long as there is some change with each contraction, and the baby is well, you can wait – bite your tongue and sit on your hands if you have to.
 Usually the shoulders will be born with the next contraction following the head, but not always.
 The next contraction may rotate the baby, then the next contraction birth the shoulders.
 Watch and see.
 I have noticed that many babies do not follow the textbook description of the ‘mechanism of birth’ and instead emerge with their shoulders lateral or oblique to the pelvis rather than anterior-posterior.
-It is probably best not to force a ‘mechanism’ on an individual situation.
+It is probably best not to force a ‘mechanism’ on an individual baby/situation.

 Being proactive with epidurals

 An epidural will completely alter the physiology of birth and the instinctive behaviour of the mother.
 Once an epidural is inserted ‘active birth’ often goes out the window.
 In my opinion ‘active birth’ is not necessary when a woman is undisturbed – she will instinctively get into positions that work for her without prompting.
 However, active birth becomes essential for a woman who has an epidural.
 Looking after a woman with an epidural should be hard work.
 As a care provider you now have to help the baby through the pelvis by prompting and assisting maternal movement and position.
-This is where the ‘creating space’ tricks become important.
+This is where the ‘creating space’ tricks‘ become important.

 Birthing in a semi-recumbant position increases the chance of shoulder dystocia because the pelvis is unable to open ie. sacrum move back and coccyx uncurl.
 This is often the default position for women with epidurals.
 However, most women are able to get into an alternative position with assistance, and most hospital beds are adjustable.
 It is possible to get into a squat using a bar attachment to hold, and women can kneel up and lean over the back of the bed despite a lack of feeling in their legs.
 A lying lateral position is always available if movement is really difficult.
 Lots of position changes during pushing may be difficult but can make a huge difference to the outcome.